CredentialEngine/Schema-Development/README.md

-# vocabularies
+# Schema-Development
-Development of the vocabularies for the CTI models
+Supporting the development of, samples of, and issues for the CTDL and CTDL-ASN schemas.